Friday Night Pep-Talk: Dealing With Drinking Cravings

 publication from National Institute on Alcohol Abuse and Alcoholism website:

-- Craving is most often experienced early in treatment, but episodes of craving may persist for weeks, months, and sometimes even years after some alcoholics stop drinking.
+- Craving is most often experienced early in treatment, but episodes of craving may persist for weeks, months, and sometimes even years after some people stop drinking.
 Craving may be uncomfortable but is a very common experience and does not mean something is wrong.
 You should expect craving to occur from time to time and be prepared to cope with it if and when it occurs.

 - Urges to drink, or cravings, can be triggered by things you see in the environment that remind you of using alcohol.
 Physical signs may include tightness in your stomach or feeling nervous through your body; psychological signs may include increased thoughts of how good you would like to feel from using alcohol or drugs, remembering times you used alcohol in the past, planning how you would go about getting a drink, or feeling you need alcohol.